MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-create-project-add-controls.md

 - multiple
 ---

-# Tutorial: Create a project and add labels to your form
+# Tutorial: Create a math quiz Windows Forms app in Visual Studio

-In this series of four tutorials, you build a math quiz.
-The quiz taker tries to answer four random math problems within a specified time.
+In this series of four tutorials, you'll build a math quiz.
+The quiz contains four random math problems that a quiz taker tries to answer within a specified time.

 The Visual Studio integrated development environment (IDE) provides the tools that you need to create the app.
-To learn more, see [Welcome to the Visual Studio IDE](../get-started/visual-studio-ide.md).
+To learn more about this IDE, see [Welcome to the Visual Studio IDE](../get-started/visual-studio-ide.md).

 In this first tutorial, you learn how to: